Jas-SinghFSU/hyprpanel-docs/docs/getting_started/installation.md

 ::: warning
 AGS has been updated to version 2 which is no longer compatible with Hyprpanel.

-Hyprpanel will be transitioning to AGSv2 but in the meantime you can follow the following steps ONLY IF you are on AGS version 2.0 or higher.
+Hyprpanel will be transitioning to AGSv2 but in the meantime you can follow the following steps to install AGS v1
 :::

-If you are on AGS version 2.0.0 or higher (check with `ags --version`) then you can follow the following steps to get AGS to work with Hyprpanel.

 1. CD into the directory in which you cloned Hyprpanel